AstitvaSri/Control-Style-Aligned-Generation/README.md

 # Control-Style-Aligned-Generation
-This repository provides a simple implementation for ControlNet based Style-Aligned Transfer from reference image.
+This repository provides a reference image inversion-based ControlNet support to generate Style-Aligned images.

 ---